MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/GETRANGEMAX-Function--Record-.md

  Contains the maximum value of the range set for *Field*.
 The type of the return value must match the type of *Field*.

 ## Remarks
- The current filter on *Field* must be a single range filter; otherwise, a run\-time error occurs.
+ The current filter on *Field* must be a single range filter; otherwise, a run-time error occurs.
 This means that field cannot be included in two different FILTERGROUPs, as shown in the following code example:

 ```
 WITH GLAcc DO BEGIN